cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 - AVS <=> Spokes
 - AVS to Internet

-There are 3 options to provide [internet breakout to AVS](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-design-public-internet-access):
+As represented on the screenshot below, there are 3 options to provide [internet breakout to AVS](https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-design-public-internet-access):

 1. **via an Azure Firewall or FW NVA already hosted in Azure**